517 – Armed Detention Officer Program

 B. Firearms and ammunition are prohibited within the secure perimeter of HCSO detention facilities.

-D. Armed detention officers are admonished to use the utmost caution when carrying, using, or storing weapons, both on and off duty, to ensure no person is accidentally injured.
+D. Armed Detention Officers are admonished to use the utmost caution when carrying, using, or storing weapons, both on and off duty, to ensure no person is injured.

-NOTE: Do not use the gun lockers in the front lobby.
+NOTE: Use of the gun lockers in the front lobby is prohibited.
 The gun lockers in the lobby are reserved for visiting law enforcement officers and deputies (as they may need to respond to incidents in the interior perimeter of the facility).

 VI.
 Field Training

-A. Newly armed detention officers will be paired with an experienced deputy or an experienced armed detention officer for field training and must successfully complete field training before they escort and guard inmates on their own in an armed capacity.
+A. Probationary Armed Detention Officers will be trained by the HCSO ADO Training Program and by Field Training Officers for field training.
+Probationary Armed Detention Officers must successfully complete field training before they escort and guard inmates on their own in an armed capacity.

-B. Newly armed detention officers should receive a tour of the following hospitals, including the emergency rooms and patient areas, with their field training officer prior to escorting or guarding an inmate.
+B. Probationary Armed Detention Officers should receive a tour of the following hospitals, including the emergency rooms and patient areas, with their field training officer prior to escorting or guarding an inmate.

 1. St. Joseph Medical Center; 1401 St. Joseph Parkway, Houston, TX 77002.